 "The Marietta people are all right, but I knew that people from Atlanta would get there in a few minutes, and there might be some turbulence."
+Marietta is twenty miles from Alfar-

 Marietta is twenty miles from Alfaretta, and he duplicated Sheridan's ride, only by automobile.